errir503/urban-eureka/presto-docs/src/main/sphinx/functions/math.rst

     The successProbability and p must be real values in [0, 1] and the numberOfTrials must be a positive integer.

+.. function:: inverse_cauchy_cdf(median, scale, p) -> double

+    Compute the inverse of the Cauchy cdf with given parameters median and scale (gamma) for the probability p.
+    The scale parameter must be a positive double.
+The probability p must be a double on the interval [0, 1].

 .. function:: inverse_chi_squared_cdf(df, p) -> double

     Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative